-The Secret Handshake is an online resource for student designers and young creatives (18-25) looking for insider insight, honest answers and solid solutions to help you go pro.
+The Secret Handshake is a career resource for students and young creatives looking for insider insight, honest answers and solid solutions to help them go pro.
+We provide year-round advice, local events and one yearly conference.

 People who talk too much and think you have unlimited time to spend.